Guide

 Relief at source — basic-rate taxpayer

 You pay 80% of the gross contribution.
 The provider claims the remaining 20% from HMRC.
-For every £100 that goes into your pension, you pay £80.
-No further claim is needed.
+For every £100 in your pension, you pay £80.
+No further claim needed.

 Relief at source — higher-rate taxpayer